r6e/r6e.github.io/_orcaslicer/config_reference/sla_print.md

 category_title: "SLA Print"
 ---

 Configuration options for a configuration file in the `sla_print` directory.
-There are not currently any built-in profiles for SLA printers.
+No examples provided, as there are not currently any built-in profiles for SLA printers.

 ## Compatible machine